-- The Board of Supervisors hereby certifies Revised FEIR 616 as complete and adequate in that it addresses all environmental effects of the Project and fully complies with the requirements of CEQA, the CEQA Guidelines and the County of Orange CEQA Guidelines.
-All of the information comprising Revised FEIR 616 is on file with the County of Orange/OC Development Services at 300 N. Flower Street, Santa Ana, California. - 2.
+- 1. The Board of Supervisors hereby certifies Revised FEIR 616 as complete and adequate in that it addresses all environmental effects of the Project and fully complies with the requirements of CEQA, the CEQA Guidelines and the County of Orange Local CEQA Procedures Manual.
+All of the information comprising Revised FEIR 616 is on file with the County of Orange/OC Development Services at 300 N. Flower Street, Santa Ana, California, 92703. - 2.
 The Board of Supervisors approves and adopts the Statement of Findings, including the Statement of Overriding Considerations prepared for the Project, attached as Exhibit A. Specifically, the Board of Supervisors finds that each fact in support of the individual findings is true and based upon substantial evidence in the record, including FEIR 616. - 3.
-The Board of Supervisors finds that Revised FEIR 616 identifies all significant environmental effects of the Project, and that there are no known potential environmental impacts which are not specifically and adequately addressed in FEIR 616.

-- 4. Find the Revised Final EIR No. 616, reflects the independent judgment of the County of Orange and satisfies the requirements of CEQA for Modified Option 1; which is a necessarily included element contemplated as part of the whole of the action. - a.
-The circumstances of the project with Modified Option 1, are substantially the same as described in the Revised FEIR No. 616, which adequately addressed the effects of the proposed project.
-No substantial changes a have been made in the project, no substantial changes have occurred in the circumstances under which the project is being undertaken, and no new information of substantial importance to the project which was not known or could have not been known when the Revised FEIR No. 616 was adopted has become known and no further environmental review is required. - b.
-Revised FEIR No. 616 is adequate to satisfy the requirements of CEQA for the Modified Option 1. - c.
-All mitigation measures are fully enforceable pursuant to CEQA (Public Resources Code) Section 21081.6(b) and have either been adopted as conditions, incorporated as part of the project design, or included in the procedures of the project implementation. - 5.
-The Board of Supervisors finds that although Revised FEIR 616 identifies certain significant environmental effects that will result if the Project is approved; those significant effects which can be feasibly mitigated or avoided have been reduced to an acceptable level by the incorporation in the approved Project of the individual mitigation measures identified in the Statement of Findings, included as Exhibit A, and the MMRP, included in Exhibit B. - 6.
+The Board of Supervisors finds that Revised FEIR 616 identifies all significant environmental effects of the Project, and that there are no known potential environmental impacts which are not specifically and adequately addressed in FEIR 616. - 4.
+Find the Revised Final EIR No. 616, reflects the independent judgment of the County of Orange and satisfies the requirements of CEQA for Option 1A; - 5.
+The Board of Supervisors finds that although Revised FEIR 616 identifies certain significant environmental effects that will result if the Project is approved; those significant effects which can be feasibly mitigated or avoided have been reduced to an acceptable level by the incorporation in the approved Project of the individual mitigation measures identified in the Statement of Findings, included as Exhibit A, and the Mitigation Monitoring and Reporting Program ("MMRP"), included in Exhibit B. - 6.
 The Board of Supervisors finds that Revised FEIR 616 describes a reasonable range of alternatives to the Project that could feasibly obtain most of the basis objectives of the Project but would avoid or substantially lessen one or more of the significant effects associated with the proposed project (including the "No Project Alternative") even though these alternatives might be more costly or infeasible. - 7.
 The Board of Supervisors finds that no substantial evidence has been presented which would call into question the facts and conclusions appearing in Revised FEIR 616. - 8.
-The Board of Supervisors finds that no significant new information has been added to Revised FEIR 616 such that recirculation for additional public review is necessary or required pursuant to CEQA Guidelines Section 150885.5. - 9.
-The Board of Supervisors finds that the MMRP, attached as Exhibit B, establishes a mechanism and procedures for implementing and verifying the project mitigation prior to or concurrent with Project approval and implementation. - 10.
-The Board of Supervisors hereby adopts the MMRP, and directs that the mitigation measures be incorporated into the Project prior to or concurrent with Project approval and implementation. - 11.
-The Board of Supervisors finds that the unavoidable adverse effects of the Project (as identified in the "Statement of Overriding Considerations," included in the Statement of Findings as Exhibit A) that have not been reduced to a level of less than significant have been, nonetheless, lessened in their severity by the imposition of the mitigation measures identified in the MMRP.
-The Board further finds that any remaining, unavoidable significant impacts are clearly outweighed by the specific economic, legal, social, and other benefits of the Project (as more particularly described in the Statement of Overriding Considerations) and that the adverse environmental effects are therefore considered acceptable.
+The Board of Supervisors finds that no significant new information has been added to Revised FEIR 616 such that recirculation for additional public review is necessary or required pursuant to CEOA Guidelines Section 15085.5.

+- The Board of Supervisors finds that the MMRP, attached as Exhibit B, establishes a mechanism and procedures for implementing and verifying the project mitigation prior to or - 10.
+The Board of Supervisors hereby adopts the MMRP, and directs that the mitigation measures be incorporated into the Project prior to or concurrent with Project approval and implementation.